 As a fourth-generation Montanan and a third-generation attorney, Emily is delighted and humbled to carry on the legal tradition begun by her grandfather, Willis, and her father, Blair.
 When not representing her clients, Emily loves crocheting, camping with her family, and fishing on the Yellowstone River.

 achieves creative and effective outcomes to legal issues, providing value to clients through excellent and efficient legal work.
 Her broad range of experience complements her innate instinct and enables her to produce innovative solutions to difficult problems.
-Talia’s practice is diverse and includes civil litigation, insurance defense, tort defense, and property disputes.
+Talia’s practice is diverse and includes civil litigation, insurance defense, tort defense, navigating intellectual property issues, and property disputes.
 Many of Talia’s cases have been dismissed at the summary judgment stage through her persuasive legal writing and argument.
 Combined with her courtroom and trial experience, Talia’s briefing and research skills make her a dynamic advocate.

 Talia attended the University of Washington School of Law where she was the Chief Online Editor of the Washington Journal of Technology, Law and Arts and was a member of the Technology Law and Policy Clinic.
 During law school, she competed in the Manfred Lachs International Space Law Moot Court Competition in Washington, D.C.